• Link to Facebook

 Amongst the larger and more spectacular monuments, several motifs stand out apart from the crosses.

 Angels, of course, are common and of varying styles.
 Look out for the Archangels Michael, with a sword and Gabriel, with a horn or trumpet.
-Angels may fly, symbolizing the departure of the soul, or crying in grief.
+Angels may fly, symbolising the departure of the soul, or cry in grief.
 Cherubs are often used to show the deceased was a child.

 There are many monuments that feature an obelisk or stele.
 This is a square spire tapering towards the top, with a distinctive pyramid shape at the point.
 They are quite ancient symbols of power and achievement.